pavelm14/PyPhyloGenomics_ms/MS.md

 have around XXX genes ready to be sequenced across novel species in Lepidoptera for many species if NGS techniques are used.

-### Sample preparation for Next Generation Sequencing in IonTorrent
+### Sample preparation for Next Generation Sequencing in Ion Torrent
-We followed the library preparation protocol for NGS by @meyer2010 with minor modifications  for the IonTorrent technology.
+We followed the library preparation protocol for NGS by @meyer2010 with minor modifications  for the Ion Torrent technology.
 This method consists in attaching and index
 (or barcode) to the amplified PCR products of each specimen previous to sequencing.